tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToSlurm/Tufts_HPC_Cluster_SLURM/Job_Status.md

 `$ scancel -u $USER` or `$ scancel -u your_utln`

-To check details of your active jobs (running or pending):
+To check details of your active jobs (running "R" or pending "PD"):

 `$ scontrol show jobid -dd JOBID`